MrBMueller/MidGen/README.md

 ### additional note attribute data

 Each note- or pause-event of the micro sequencer supports additional (optional) attributes such as on/off velocity values and/or attached controller data events or event series.
 This way you can easily attach additional articulation attributes to each individual note in alignment with note-on and duration timestamps.
-Note attributes are typically appended to existing event data by undersscore  `_` separations.
+Note attributes are typically appended by undersscore  `_` separations.
 For example `" 1/4:0_.75_r.25 "` inserts a quarter note with note value 0 (relative to scale and base note), NoteOn velocity 0.75 and release velocity 0.25.

 #### note on velocity